chromium/chromium/docs/updater/functional_spec.md

         be launched and the updater UI will exit silently.
 Otherwise, the updater will show an install success dialog.

-  *   All the errors below are treated the same.
+  *   All the error installer results below are treated the same.
       - if an installer error was not provided via the installer API or the exit code, generic error `kErrorApplicationInstallerFailed` will be reported.
       - the installer extra code is used if reported via the installer API.